yCatDev/Sycles/SyclesBeatmapEditor/Readme.md

 # Editor
-Source code of Beatmap editor and music analyzer.
+Source code of Beatmap editor and music analyzer written on C#.